Fixed-target charmonium production and pion parton distributions: Introduction

 The gluon distribution in the pion can be accessed through processes such as prompt-photon production~\cite{WA70:1987bai}, leading-neutron deep-inelastic scattering (DIS)~\cite{Khoze:2006hw, McKenney:2015xis} or heavy quarkonia production~\cite{Gluck:1977zm, Barger:1980mg}.
 Each of these processes has its own advantages and limitations.
 With the exception of Ref.~\cite{Owens:1984zj}, the pion-induced $J/\psi$ and $\psi(2S)$ production data were not included in the global analysis, possibly reflecting the concern that the production mechanism for charmonium production was not well understood.
 Significant progress in understanding the $J/\psi$ production mechanism has been made in recent decades, and it is timely to investigate how the charmonium production data can provide useful constraints on the pion PDFs.

-The color evaporation model (CEM)~\cite{Einhorn:1975ua, Fritzsch:1977ay, Halzen:1977rs}, although successful for some observables, fails to explain some others observables in charmonium production~\cite{Bodwin:2005hm}.
-Within the more rigorous nonrelativistic QCD (NRQCD)~\cite{Bodwin:1994jh} framework, the production of the heavy quark pair is treated perturbatively, whereas its hadronization to a bound state is described in terms of a set of long-distance matrix elements (LDMEs), extracted phenomenologically from the data.
+The theoretical challenge in describing the charmonium production comes from the treatment of the hadronization of $c \bar{c}$ pairs into a charmonium bound state~\cite{Brambilla:2010cs, Lansberg:2019adr}.
+This nonperturbative process has been modeled in several theoretical approaches including the color evaporation model (CEM)~\cite{Einhorn:1975ua, Fritzsch:1977ay, Halzen:1977rs}, the color-singlet model (CSM)~\cite{Chang:1979nn, Berger:1980ni, Baier:1983va}, and nonrelativistic QCD (NRQCD)~\cite{Bodwin:1994jh}.
+The CEM, although successful for some observables, fails to explain some others observables in charmonium production~\cite{Bodwin:2005hm}.
+Within the more rigorous NRQCD framework, the production of the heavy quark pair is treated perturbatively, whereas its hadronization to a bound state is described in terms of a set of long-distance matrix elements (LDMEs), extracted phenomenologically from the data.

 From the experimental perspective, charmonium production has one important advantage: the cross sections are large, between one to two orders of magnitude higher than the DY ones, depending on the experimental conditions.
 A large number of fixed-target charmonium production experiments have been performed in the past, including experiments with pion beams~\cite{Schuler:1994hy, Vogt:1999cu}.
 These data, collected mostly at CERN or at Fermilab, provide a wealth of additional information on the pion structure, and are expected to shed new light on its gluon distribution.